techidaily/site-facebook-video-recording/source/_posts/new-2023-fb-video-downloader-app-windows-macos-android-for-2024.md

 ### Freemake Video Downloader

-[Freemake video downloader](https://www.freemake.com/free%5Fvideo%5Fdownloader2/)is a Facebook video downloader software.
+[Freemake video downloader](https://www.freemake.com/free%5Fvideo%5Fdownloader2/) is a Facebook video downloader software.
 It’s one of the best tools available on the market for video downloads.
 It supports video download from Facebook, YouTube, Vimeo, and several other sites.

 The Windows OS supports it.
 It also boasts of a playlist download function that allows you to batch video download files together.